egonelbre/egonelbre.com/content/writing/2019-06-04 building-with-value-an-example.md

 To ensure that we can adequately represent the complexity of an Issue, we should create a package for it.
 That way, we make it significant and clear.
 At the same time, we create a locus of attention which allows to understand and examine the feature wholly and whether it is complete.

-Of course, packages are not the only way to group things -- there are also packages, classes, functions, methods, constraints, etc. What you use to represent the idea will depend on how large, detailed, or important the contained thing is.
+Of course, packages are not the only way to group things -- there are also classes, functions, methods, constraints, etc. What you use to represent the idea will depend on how large, detailed, or important the contained thing is.

 _It is better to start with a notch larger grouping than is needed, and it is not difficult to make it smaller.
 However, the reverse, moving from smaller container to larger, is usually more complicated. e.g. Going from multiple packages to a single package vs. going from a single package to multiple._